AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-list-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [List](http://hl7.org/fhir/R4/list.html) that are supported.

 This profile is designed to set a core List standard for:
-* Query for a TBD
+* Query for a list associated with a patient
-* Record or update TBD
+* Record or update a list associated with a patient

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)